 These cookies are like tiny, edible pieces of art that will have your taste buds dancing with joy.
+The recipe comes from Austria, and is most popular for the December holidays.
+Instead of sandwich cookies, some people make a Linzer torte for Christmas.
+I think they both make adorable Valentine's Day treats, too!

-- Fancy and Fun: These cookies might look fancy, but making them is a breeze; your friends and family will think you're a dessert pro when they see these little edible art pieces!
+- Fancy and fun!
+These cookies might look fancy, but making them is a breeze; your friends and family will think you're a dessert pro when they see these little edible art pieces!

-- granulated sugar
+- white granulated sugar

-- egg
+- large egg

 - vanilla extract